ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 Now, the aim of this tutorial is to deploy a chatbot with OVHcloud AI Tools.
 We also train our chatbot with AI Training.

 We used the famous open source framework [Rasa](https://rasa.community/) to build the chatbot.
-To deploy our chatbot, we will use the [Flask framework](https://flask.palletsprojects.com/en/2.2.x/) to create a web application frontend.
+To deploy our chatbot, we will use the [Flask framework](https://flask.palletsprojects.com/en/2.2.x/) to create a web app.

 This tutorial objectives are:
 1. Secure our Flask application